Velvalee Dickinson: Letters

 In August 1942, an Oakland, California-postmarked letter was given to the FBI, and analysis showed that its contents (about warships in San Francisco for repair) "would have been of tremendous value" to the Axis.

-Another, written with the name and return-address of a Colorado Springs doll collector who had corresponded and transacted with Dickinson, was intercepted by the FBI and found to be about a Navy cruiser ("a Siamese temple doll").
+Another, written with the name and return address of a Colorado Springs doll collector who had corresponded and transacted with Dickinson, was intercepted by the FBI and found to be about a Navy cruiser ("a Siamese temple doll").

 Investigation

 Typewriting analysis determined that the same typist wrote all five letters (though used different typewriters).
-FBI agents found connections to Dickinson from all the women whose signatures had been forged on the returned letters, and two of the women remembered "arguing with Ms. Dickinson about price or payment", leading to suspicions that she had used their names out of spite.
+FBI agents found connections to Dickinson from all the women whose signatures had been forged on the returned letters, and two of them remembered "arguing with Ms. Dickinson about price or payment", leading to suspicions that she had used their names out of spite.
 The FBI was further able to match the letters to the typewriters used, and learned that by 1943, Dickinson was flush with United States one-hundred-dollar bills (after needing to borrow money only two years earlier).

-Her suspicions raised by law-enforcement agents casing her shop, Dickinson left New York for Portland, Oregon where she planned to meet with a former Imperial Japanese Navy officer—possibly then fleeing to Mexico for extraction by submarine.
-Followed by police and FBI, when she arrived in Portland via Philadelphia, her contact's place of work—a Chinese restaurant—was closed.
-She anxiously returned to New York City several weeks later, still surveilled by federal agents.
+Her suspicions raised by law-enforcement agents watching her shop, Dickinson left New York for Portland, Oregon, where she planned to meet with a former Imperial Japanese Navy officer – possibly then fleeing to Mexico for extraction by submarine.
+Followed by police and the FBI, when she arrived in Portland via Philadelphia, her contact's place of work – a Chinese restaurant – was closed.
+She anxiously returned to New York City several weeks later, still under surveillance by federal agents.
 On January 21, 1944, FBI agents ambushed Dickinson while she opened a safe deposit box in her Manhattan bank.
 Two-thirds of the found in her box was traced back to currency withdrawn by the Empire of Japan prior to the Pearl Harbor attack.

 The bureau coordinated with Elizebeth Smith Friedman in their further analysis of the letters after Dickinson's arrest.
-She confirmed the use of an open code, as well as its use to relay information about warships in the United States Pacific Fleet (USPACFLT).
-She also noted that Señora Inez' street number was different on each of the envelopes, suggesting that they weren't intended to actually be delivered, but instead be recognized and intercepted en route by an Axis operative.
+She confirmed the use of an open code, as well as its use to relay information about American warships.
+She also noted that Señora Inez's street number was different on each of the envelopes, suggesting that they were not intended to actually be delivered, but instead to be recognized and intercepted en route by an Axis operative.